-Three principles established by our founder, James Posey, have guided our success for more than a century: to place the interest of our clients first, mentor staff and invest in their well-being, and most importantly, produce top quality work.
+Three principles established by our founder, James Posey, have guided our success for more than a century: place the interest of our clients first, mentor staff and invest in their well-being, and, most importantly, produce the highest-quality work.

 James Posey Associates celebrated its 100th anniversary in 2011.
 To help commemorate our centennial, Chairman Emeritus Carl Hossfeld compiled a history of the firm’s first 100 years.
 Carl served as President from 1981 through 2004.
-He retired in 2005 after 42 years of service and continues working with us on a consulting basis.
-Read his narrative below and check back in the future for updates!
+He retired at the end of 2005 after 42 years of service, but continues working with the firm on a consulting basis, including periodically updating this history.

-It is rare for any company to survive, much less thrive for 100 years.
-This is especially so for a design firm started in the early 1900s, considering the past century brought us two world wars, the Great Depression, numerous building recessions, and major evolutions in building technology.
+It is rare for any company to survive, much less thrive for more than 100 years.
+This is especially so for a design firm started in the early 1900s, considering the past century brought us two world wars, the Great Depression, numerous building recessions, two global pandemics, and major evolutions in building technology.

 We are often asked what the key to our success is.
-There is no single answer, but there are three guiding principles established by our founder, James Posey, that we follow to this day.
-They are to place the interest of clients first, mentor and take care of staff, and most important, produce top quality work.
+There is no single answer, but there are three guiding principles established by our founder, James Posey, which we follow to this day.
+They are to place the interest of clients first, mentor and take care of staff, and most importantly, produce top quality work.